Are you struggling to retain customers for your eCommerce site? Do you want to improve customer retention in your store?

-Using these data, you can send them a unique and personalized product recommendation they are most likely to purchase.
+Using these data, you can send them a unique and personalized product recommendation they will most likely purchase.
 You can suggest products which are –

 - Related to their last purchase

-- Similar products in different color or style
+- Similar products in different colors or style

 - Purchase frequently together with their last product purchased.